Check Out Policies

 - OverDrive downloadable book titles vary by format

 Most items may be renewed two times unless the item has holds.
+Patrons and/or Households are not allowed to have any one library’s copy of an item for more than 1 check out and 2 renewals in a six (6) month period.
 Items may be renewed in person, via phone, or online via LINKcat.
 Items may also be renewed through our automated telephone renewal system (242-4700).
 Items must be renewed by 10 p.m. to avoid overdue charges.
 See managing your account.

 Rental items may only be renewed in person.